 Preheat oven to 350 degrees.

 Line a baking sheet with parchment paper.
-Alternatively, you can line a 9" square cake pan or use a nonstick biscotti pan.
+Alternatively, you can use a nonstick biscotti pan.

 Combine flour, cornstarch, baking powder, and salt in a bowl and set aside.

 Using a mixer, beat eggs and sugar on high speed for 5 minutes until light and fluffy.